 Review and Adjust – Per CFR Title 45 §303.8 – 75% Compliance level

-Started the process within the required time-frames.
+Started the process within the required timeframes.

 Conducted the review (no adjustment).

-The State reviewed the child support award amount; the change in the award amount did not meet the state’s 20% benchmark for adjustment.
+- The change in the award amount did not meet state’s criteria for adjustment

 Modified order to bring into compliance with guidelines.

-Did not start the review process on an eligible case.
+No Review: Did not start the review process on an eligible case.

 The State did not initiate the review process on a case that was due for review within the required time frame.
 Cases must be reviewed every three years.

-Did not complete review within the required time-frames.
+Did not complete review within the required timeframes.

 The State started the process, but the review was not completed within 180 days.